 Stuffed Sweet Potatoes

 One of my all-time favorite foods is a nice baked sweet potato.
-Of course, you need a bit more than just a potato to create a full meal.
-So, this recipe for stuffed sweet potatoes has become a new family-favorite meal.
+Of course, you need a bit more than just a sweet potato to create a full meal.
+So, this recipe for stuffed sweet potatoes has become a new family favorite.
 My simple slow cooker pulled pork recipe pairs perfectly with the sweetness of the sweet potato and the spicy hint of smoky flavor in the barbecue sauce.

 Can I Microwave the Sweet Potatoes?